OpenEvalProject/evals/manuscripts/elife-58825/v1/manuscript.md

 Primers used in this study were listed in Supplementary file 1.
 Plasmids and cell lines constructed in this study were listed in Supplementary file 2 and Key Resources Table, respectively.

-## Microfluidic and cell culture setup for time-lapse microscopy
+### Microfluidic and cell culture setup for time-lapse microscopy

 Fabrication of the microfluidic device was conducted as described previously (Kolnik et al., 2012).
 For setting up the microfluidic experiments, HeLa cells were washed with dPBS and detached from the culture dish with 0.25% trypsin EDTA, centrifuged at 200 rcf for 3 min and resuspended with the complete imaging medium at a density of 7–10 million cells per mL.
 The suspension was loaded into the microfluidic device and allow the cells to adhere for at least 36 hrs in the standard incubator (37°C, 5% CO2 and 90% humidity).
 The detail of the loading protocol is described previously (Kolnik et al., 2012).
 The device was set up in a customized chamber with 5% CO2 and 37°C. The flow of the media was 1 ml/hr and the control of the valves were done with customized Arduino board.

 For experiment performed on 24-well tissue culture plate, cells were seeded at 25,000 cells/well for 18 hrs before the treatments.
 Cells were washed with PBS and replaced with new medium before setting with the microscope to acquire images.

-## Image acquisition
+### Image acquisition

 Time-lapse images were acquired using a Nikon Ti-E inverted microscope equipped with integrated Perfect-Focus (PFS), Nikon Plan Apochromat Lambda objective lens, and Evolve 512 EMCCD camera (Teledyne Photometrics).
 Time-lapse imaging was performed with an on-stage incubator equipped with temperature control and humidified 5% CO2.
 Images were taken every 5 min for phase, Cy5.5 and mCherry channel and every 20 min for YFP and 30 min for CFP using Nikon NES element software.

-## Image analysis and single-cell tracking
+### Image analysis and single-cell tracking

 Background correction was performed using ImageJ ‘rolling ball’ background subtraction algorithm with 50-pixel radius.
 Nuclear segmentation was done using the nuclear marker iRFP reporter and then refined by marker-based watershed and the mask was generated.
 The phase images were used to generate masks for whole-cell segmentation.
 The masks were applied to other channels to quantify fluorescent intensity.
 Single-cell segmentation, tracking and quantification were performed using a custom MATLAB code developed in our lab, as described previously (Li et al., 2017a; Li et al., 2017b).

-## Cell cycle phase inference
+### Cell cycle phase inference

 From the single-cell time traces, we used nuclear and cell morphology changes as markers to identify each cell division, since HeLa cells become rounded and non-adherent when dividing.
 For CDK2 activity reporter, within one cell cycle G1, S and G2 were identified based on the intensity and dynamics of nuclear DHB-mCherry.
 Similarly, for the FUCCI reporter, G1 phase was classified as the phase between the end of cell division and the time the YFP-Cdt1 signal reaches maximum.
 S phase began as YFP-Cdt1 signal starts to decline until it intersects with mCherry-Gem1 signal.
 The rest of the cell cycle was considered the G2 phase.

-## Viral replication assay
+### Viral replication assay

 Cells were pretreated with 100 ng/ml IFN-α for 0, 10 or 24 hrs and washed with PBS three times followed by 8 hrs of normal medium.
 Cells were infected by adding normal medium containing 2500 plaque forming units (PFU) of vesicular stomatitis virus (VSV), which corresponds to a multiplicity of infection (MOI) of ~0.01.
 Two hours after infection, medium was replaced again with normal medium.
 Viral supernatant was collected 18 hrs post-infection.
 Viral titer was quantified by plaque assay on BHK cells.

-## Immunoblotting
+### Immunoblotting

 Immunoblotting was performed as previously described in detail (Arimoto et al., 2017).

-## Computational modeling
+### Computational modeling

-## Deterministic model
+#### Deterministic model

 The simplified kinetic model of the gene regulatory network consists of two species, IRF9 and USP18, and they impose positive and negative regulation to gene expression, respectively.
+The positive regulation by IRF9 is represented by the function $pf$:

+$$
+pf=k_{1}∙\frac{IRF9}{k_{2}+IRF9}
+$$

-The positive regulation by IRF9 is represented by the function pf:pf=k1∙IRF9k2+IRF9and the negative regulation by USP18 is represented by the function nf:nf=k3k3+USP18
+and the negative regulation by USP18 is represented by the function $nf$:

+$$
+nf=\frac{k_{3}}{k_{3}+USP18}
+$$

-The expression of IRF9 and USP18 are both regulated by interferon (IFN) input and a combination of these two functions, and are governed by the ordinary differential equations (ODEs) below:ddtIRF9=I(t)∙k4+pf∙nfddtUSP18=I(t)∙Su∙k5+pf∙nfwhere I(t) is the IFN input, taking either 0 or 1.
-Su is a stepwise function that generates a delay in USP18 upregulation: Su={ 0, when the IFN input time <τ 1,when the IFN input time ≥τwhere τ is the delay time of USP18 production.
+The expression of IRF9 and USP18 are both regulated by interferon (IFN) input and a combination of these two functions, and are governed by the ordinary differential equations (ODEs) below:

+$$
+\frac{d}{dt}IRF9=I(t)∙k_{4}+pf∙nf
+$$

+$$
+\frac{d}{dt}USP18=I(t)∙S_{u}∙k_{5}+pf∙nf
+$$

+where I(t) is the IFN input, taking either 0 or 1. $S_{u}$ is a stepwise function that generates a delay in USP18 upregulation:

+$$
+ S_{u}={ 0, when the IFN input time <\tau 1,when the IFN input time \geq\tau
+$$

+where $\tau$ is the delay time of USP18 production.

 During the time scale of our experiments, we observed very modest decays of STAT1, IRF9 and USP18.
 Therefore, to keep our model simple, we considered only protein production, but not decay.
 We used the model to quantitatively analyze the USP18 delay time.
-To this end, we systematically assigned the value of τ to be from 1 to 20 hours, while keeping all the other parameters free.
-We fit the model to the data for each assigned value of τ.
+To this end, we systematically assigned the value of $\tau$ to be from 1 to 20 hours, while keeping all the other parameters free.
+We fit the model to the data for each assigned value of $\tau$.
 The ODEs were solved using custom MATLAB code based on the basic Euler’s method with dt=0.001.
 Fitting was done using MATLAB built-in function, lsqcurvefit.
-The time trace data of PIRF9-YFP reporter fluorescence under sustained IFN-α stimulation (Figure 1C) and the data from all the pretreatment experiments (Figure 1F) were used for the fitting.
-We found that the fitting error (between simulations and data) reaches the minimum when τ is 8 hours (Figure 3B and C).
+The time trace data of PIRF9-YFP reporter fluorescence under sustained IFN-$\alpha$ stimulation (Figure 1C) and the data from all the pretreatment experiments (Figure 1F) were used for the fitting.
+We found that the fitting error (between simulations and data) reaches the minimum when $\tau$ is 8 hours (Figure 3B and C).
 We included the fitting results for each delay time in Figure 3—figure supplement 1B.
 As shown in the figure, shorter delay times resulted in less desensitization effects from the 24-hr pretreatment, whereas longer delay times led to slightly less priming effects from the 2-hr pretreatment, compared with the data.
 We note that, these fitting analyses supported the hypothesis that there should be a substantial delay in USP18 induction to account for the observed effects, but did not provide sufficient power to quantitatively constrain the value of the delay time.
 The best-fit parameters are summarized in Supplementary file 3.
 The simulated time trace using the best-fit parameters was shown in Figure 3—figure supplement 1C.
 We note that our model, due to its simplicity, has limited capability to reproduce the dynamic response data.
 Therefore, we weighted more on the endpoint data under different conditions than the time trace data during fitting.
 The sensitivity analysis all the parameters was included in Figure 3—figure supplement 1D.
 To evaluate the roles of positive feedback and negative feedback loops on model performance, we compared the performance of three models: (1) the original model with both positive and negative feedback loops, (2) the model without positive feedback loop; and (3) the model without negative feedback loop.
 To this end, we computed Akaike information criterion (AIC) using the best-fit parameters for each model.
-The distribution of the data was assumed to be Gaussian, and the likelihood function was computed as:L=∏12πσ2e-y-y~22σ2where y is experimental result and y~ is the predicted result.
-Akaike information criterion is computed as:AIC=2k-2ln⁡(L)where k is the number of parameters and L is the computed likelihood function.
+The distribution of the data was assumed to be Gaussian, and the likelihood function was computed as:

+$$
+L=\prod\frac{1}{\sqrt{2\pi\sigma^{2}}}e^{\frac{-y-y~^{2}}{2\sigma^{2}}}
+$$

+where y is experimental result and $y~$ is the predicted result.
+Akaike information criterion is computed as:

+$$
+AIC=2k-2ln⁡(L)
+$$

+where k is the number of parameters and L is the computed likelihood function.
 We found that the original model performs better than the other two models with the smallest AIC, suggesting that both positive and negative feedback loops are important for the model to reproduce experimental data (Figure 3—figure supplement 1E).

 We further used the model to predict the responses to repetitive versus sustained IFN inputs.
 In particular, we simulated the responses to a 5 × 8-hr input and a 40-hr sustained input.
 We found that the 5 × 8-hr input induced a higher expression of IRF9 than that induced by the 40-hr input, and this difference is USP18-dependent (Figure 3, D and E).
 This prediction was validated by experiments, as shown in Figure 3F.

 All the code in this study is stored at https://github.com/yaj030/2020_Sorn_Elife (Jiang, 2020; copy archived at https://github.com/elifesciences-publications/2020_Sorn_Elife).

-## Incorporation of cell cycle regulation in the model
+#### Incorporation of cell cycle regulation in the model

 As described in the main text, based on the experimental results in Figures 4 and 5, we assumed that USP18 expression can be induced immediately if the IFN input starts within an open window of a cell cycle and the delay time would be 0.
 However, if the input misses the window, the cell will have to wait until the open window of the next cell cycle and the delay time will equal to the waiting time.
 The length of a full cell cycle was estimated to be 21.82 hrs based on the experimental data (Figure 2—figure supplement 1).
 The model was fit to the experimentally-determined distribution of USP18 delay times within a cell cycle (Figure 6B; the data from Figure 4E) to obtain an estimate of the open window length as 7.3 hrs.
+The stochastic simulation was performed with the stochastic differential equations:

+$$
+\frac{d}{dt}IRF9=I(t)∙k_{4}+pf∙nf+ξ_{IRF9}
+$$

+$$
+\frac{d}{dt}USP18=I(t)∙S_{u}k_{5}+pf∙nf+ξ_{USP18}
+$$

-The stochastic simulation was performed with the stochastic differential equations:ddtIRF9=I(t)∙k4+pf∙nf+ξIRF9ddtUSP18=I(t)∙Suk5+pf∙nf+ξUSP18in which, ξIRF9 and ξUSP18 are white noise terms, representing expression noise for the two species.
+in which, $ξ_{IRF9}$ and $ξ_{USP18}$ are white noise terms, representing expression noise for the two species.
 Both of the two terms are Gaussian random variables with a mean of zero and the standard deviations set to be 250 and 1000, respectively.
 These values of noise terms were manually chosen from observing the single-cell data in Figure 6D.
-The input onset times of single cells within a cell cycle are random numbers uniformly distributed within a cell cycle between 0 to 21.82 hours.
-Su is no longer a deterministic stepwise function with a fixed delay τ, instead it is a stochastic stepwise function, where the delay τ varies depending on the IFN treatment onset within a cell cycle, as described above.
+The input onset times of single cells within a cell cycle are random numbers uniformly distributed within a cell cycle between 0 to 21.82 hours. $S_{u}$ is no longer a deterministic stepwise function with a fixed delay $\tau$, instead it is a stochastic stepwise function, where the delay $\tau$ varies depending on the IFN treatment onset within a cell cycle, as described above.
 Other parameters are the same as those listed in Supplementary file 3.
 We simulated the single-cell responses of the pretreatment experiments with different input durations.
 For each pretreatment condition, we performed 400 simulations where each simulation represented a single cell exposed to the IFN inputs.
 Our simulated results were plotted as scatter plots in Figure 6C.

 To compare the simulation results with data, we calculated the correlation coefficients of IRF9 and USP18 in Figure 6C (simulation) and 6D (data), and obtained −0.37 and −0.49, respectively.
 In addition, we calculated the coefficients of variance (CVs) of single cells for IRF9 and USP18 under different pretreatment conditions.
 For IRF9, we obtained 0.44, 0.52, and 0.46 upon 2-hr, 10-hr, and 24-hr pretreatments, respectively, from the simulated results.
 We obtained 0.28, 0.37, and 0.56 upon 2-hr, 10-hr, and 24-hr pretreatments, respectively, from the data.
 For USP18, we obtained 0.71, 0.59, and 0.24 upon 2-hr, 10-hr, and 24-hr pretreatments, respectively, from the simulated results.
 We obtained 0.41, 0.49, and 0.35 upon 2-hr, 10-hr, and 24-hr pretreatments, respectively, from the data.
 Based on these analyses, we conclude that our stochastic simulations can qualitatively reproduce the negative correlation between USP18 expression upon pre-treatment and IRF9 induction by the second stimulation, but cannot quantitatively reproduce the expression levels or the cell-to-cell variance under different conditions.